-Today, tech startups are positioned as uber cool problem-solving entities packed with innovative solutions to everyday problems.
+Today, tech startups are positioned as uber-cool problem-solving entities packed with innovative solutions to everyday problems.
 And it would be quite unfair to label your revolutionary tech product or business with a conventional name.
 Many startup founders name their company on the basis of domain name availability.
 However, this isn’t the case when it comes to choosing a name on new domain extensions.

-A domain name is an extension of your brand and is closely associated with your business name.
+Your startup’s domain name is an extension of your brand and is closely associated with your business name.
 Traditional generic top-level domains such as .com and .net have been around for decades.
 Since then, hundreds of new domain extensions such as .tech, .store, .space, .online, to name a few, are now available to choose from.

 As a promising tech startup, your business deserves a name that is innovative and intuitive and one that can blossom into a strong brand.
 With this post, we cover 5 compelling reasons to consider new domain extensions for your tech startup.